My grandfather, Luigi Carmine Guanciale left Collelongo the province of L’Aquila Italy when he was 17, and arrived in the US on March 13, 1905.

 He also had a great fondness for snakes, the area of Abruzzo is famous for serpari – snake charmers – like the ones you see in Cocullo.
 All over Collelongo and the towns around it, many things are named for the snake goddess Angitia, worshipped by the Marsicani, the indigenous people of that area.
 My grandfather could find a snake in five minutes if we went to a park or in the country, and he told us to not be afraid of them.

 No one in our family had ever gone to Italy, and my grandparents never had to opportunity to go home – WWI, WWII, the Great Depression, four kids – it was impossible to afford it.
-Many years later, I was working as a freelance graphic designer at Simon & Schuster, and one of the other designers, mentioned that she had just come back from living in L’Aquila for three years.
+Many years later, I was working as a freelance graphic designer at Simon & Schuster, and one of the other designers mentioned that she had just come back from living in L’Aquila for three years.
 Her parents came from a small town outside L’Aquila, but met in the US and married.
-The decided to move back and their three kids went with them, she had met a guy there and married, and they moved back to NYC.
+They decided to move back and their three kids went with them, she had met a guy there and married, and they moved back to NYC.

 I started to think about how I could contact my relatives there.
 My grandfather had never mentioned the name Collelongo, but he had talked about L’Aquila.
 So I asked Maria the designer to help me write a letter in Italian, and I included some photos.
 She mailed it to her older sister Anna who had also married someone from the area and stayed in L’Aquila.
 My grandfather’s last name was Guanciale (yes like the pig cheek bacon), which is not very common, so Anna started by calling the first Guanciale she found in the phone book.
 This person said, “yes, I know who her family is, but you should call Clelio Guanciale, who is the mayor of Collelongo.”
 Anna called Clelio and they figured it out – Clelio’s grandfather and mine were first cousins.

-About a month later, I received a 10 page letter from Clelio, full of photos of our family and the town.
+About a month later, I received a 10-page letter from Clelio, full of photos of our family and the town.
 It was incredible.
 My mother started crying when I showed her the letter.
-So I made arrangements to go there with my husband Robert and I started studying Italian with someone from my neighborhood (I live in one of the major Italian neighborhoods in Brooklyn).
+So I made arrangements to go there with my husband Robert and I started studying Italian with someone from my neighbourhood (I live in one of the major Italian neighbourhoods in Brooklyn).
 I only had 10 days of vacation then, but we flew to Rome, rented a car and drove to Avezzano, where Clelio lives.
 He’s a doctor, but he still had two terms as mayor of Collelongo, where he was born.
 It really was an incredible trip, meeting more and more Guanciale cousins.
 Robert and I were walking down the street in Collelongo one afternoon, and I heard someone calling “Signora Guanciale.”
 Robert turned around and said, “Annette, that guy looks exactly like your brother Bob!”
 It turned out that he was my cousin Angelo, and his grandfather and mine were brothers.
 We also met many cousins on the side of my grandfather’s mother, whose name was Bellmaggio.
 So in Collelongo, which has about 1,200 people, I have about 50 or more cousins.

 The commune is a great place to find information about relatives if you know the town they came from.
 I don’t know the modern system, but in my grandfather’s time, births and deaths were recorded in books by year.
 And they have a wealth of information – parents’ names, siblings names, address, how much land they owned, name of the midwife, etc. I was extremely lucky because the first time I went there, Clelio was still the mayor.
 He showed me two huge leather-bound books that he had restored in Florence.
 They were records of every family in town, and they were records of the Guanciale family back to 1257!
 The first Guanciale, who spelled the name Guangiale, was from Le Marche.
 Funny coincidence since that’s where my house is now.
 It listed every family, names of parents and siblings, how much land they owned, types of animals and how many, and just about every detail you could imagine.